-The installation of cogeneration or CHP offers big increases in overall plant efficiency (up to 85% efficiency is frequent).
+The installation of industrial cogeneration or CHP offers big increases in overall plant efficiency (up to 85% efficiency is common)

-- All-in-one energy system which is not as susceptible to outages or interruption associated with a local utility.
+As an all-in-one energy system, it is not as susceptible to the outages or interruption associated with a local utility

 As an energy generation process, cogeneration/CHP is fuel neutral.
 This means that a CHP process can be applied to both renewable and fossil fuels.
 The specific technologies employed and the efficiencies they achieve will vary, but in every situation CHP offers the capability to make more efficient and effective use of valuable primary energy resources.
-CHP plants generally meet local energy needs; certainly heat, also power and increasingly cooling.
+CHP plants generally meet local energy needs – certainly heat, but also power and, increasingly, cooling.